- Course Number:

 - Special Fee:

 Course DescriptionIntroduces radical reactions; substitution and elimination reaction mechanisms; structure and chemistry of alcohols, ethers, epoxides and their sulfur analogues; introduction to organometallic compounds; arenes and aromaticity; structure and chemistry of aromatic compounds; NMR, UV-VIS and Mass Spectroscopy; special topics are included as time and interest permits.
 This is the second course in a three course sequence.
 Students receive Oregon Universities Systems upper division credit for Organic Chemistry 241, 242, and 243, upon successful completion of the ACS Organic Exam in CH 243.
-Prerequisite: CH 241.
+Prerequisites: CH 241.
 Audit available.

 Addendum to Course Description